Utilization of Pre-trained Language Model for Adapter-based Knowledge Transfer in Software Engineering: Study Design

 Code clone detection is a task that mostly requires code only.
 So the code clone detection datasets do not have any code comments in natural language and consist of only code; therefore, it has only one modality.
 Code summarization, on the other hand, consists of both code and natural language, therefore, having two modalities.

 We conduct experiments with slightly different approaches to evaluate the benefits of adapters in knowledge transfer from PLMs for each of these tasks.
 For code clone detection, we train both the language adapters and task adapters and insert them into RoBERTa.
 This helps the NL-PLM to learn both the PL and the code-specific task.
 For code summarization, we have opted to only train the task adapters in our approach.
 This decision was made given the similarities in architecture between the language and task adapters as well as the fact that code summarization involves both natural language and code.
-These adapters are then inserted within the layers of RoBERTa to assess the cross-modal transfer using adapters.
-We specifically focus on the task of code summarization for our third research question (RQ3).
-This task is chosen due to its generative nature and the need to address both the NL and PL aspects of C-PLMs.
+These adapters are then inserted within the layers of PLMs to assess their performance.